OpenEarable/open_earable_flutter/doc/SENSOR_CONFIG.md

 configuration.setConfiguration(valueToSet);
 ```

-Every `SensorConfigurationValue` can be identified by its `key` property.
+Each `SensorConfigurationValue` can be identified by its `key` property.

 ### Turning Sensors Off

-If you want to turn off a sensor, you can set the configuration to the `SensorConfigurationValue` in `offValue` of a `SensorConfiguration`.
+To disable a sensor (e.g., to conserve power), set its configuration to the `SensorConfigurationValue` found in the `offValue` property of the `SensorConfiguration`:

 ```dart
 SensorConfigurationValue? offValue = configuration.offValue;
 if (offValue != null) {